-The Story Behind the Tiny Satellites That Went Rogue
+Launching Rogue Satellites Into Space Was a ‘Mistake’

 Two months later, Spangelo received a curt email.
 It was from the Federal Communications Commission, the U.S. government agency that regulates all satellite launches by American companies, whether they occur on U.S. soil or elsewhere.
 The FCC, the message said, wouldn’t review any of Swarm’s applications for future satellite launches until officials figured out what had happened with this one.
 The agency, it turned out, had denied Swarm’s request to launch the SpaceBees last year.
 Swarm did it anyway.

 An exciting achievement for Spangelo became an unprecedented event in American history.
-As far as anyone can remember, the launch of the SpaceBees marked the first time a U.S. company sent a commercial satellite into orbit without permission from federal regulators.
+As far as anyone can remember, the launch of the SpaceBees marked the first time a U.S. company had sent a commercial satellite into orbit without permission from federal regulators.

 The mystery of the SpaceBees just got even weirder.

 The FCC ordered Swarm to cease any transmissions between the satellites and the company’s ground stations on Earth, and opened an investigation into the launch.
-The company that helped broker Swarm’s ticket on the Indian rocket system said it wouldn’t have done it if they knew Swarm lacked the proper approval.
-The unauthorized launch prompted questions about the future of satellite regulation and legislation and reignited discussion about chronic concerns over the growing number of objects in low-Earth orbit.
+The company that helped broker Swarm’s ticket on the Indian rocket system said it wouldn’t have done it if they had known Swarm lacked the proper approval.
+The unauthorized launch prompted questions about the future of satellite regulation and legislation, and reignited discussion about chronic concerns over the growing number of objects in low-Earth orbit.

 For Spangelo, the launch wasn’t supposed to happen this way.